- Government of the people, by the people and for the people

 We can save trillions of dollars in health care costs by providing universal health care.
 This will provide a tremendous source of economic power for our country.

-The value of education in the US has regressed to a singular focus on technology dominated by multi-national conglomerates.
-The strength of our democracy, health of their communities, and the development of meaningful social policy depends on the diversity of knowledge, critical thinking skills and problem solving abilities. corporations.
+The value of education in the US has regressed to a singular focus on technology, dominated by multi-national conglomerates.
+The strength of our democracy, health of our communities, and the development of meaningful social policy depends on the diversity of knowledge, critical thinking skills, and problem solving abilities.
 Education should be viewed as a social investment.
-We need to rely on scientific research and best practices, creating quality metrics that correlate to success.
+We need to rely on scientific research and best practices, by creating quality metrics that correlate to success.
 We should view education with a social perspective from prenatal to career.
 K-12 is not sufficient for today’s complex world.

 Today, college students' futures have been drowned under trillions of dollars of debt before they even have a chance to participate fully in our economy.5 We need to provide student debt forgiveness in order to ensure our economic health.
 We need to end the predatory loan practices of for-profit schools.
 It is vital to our shared future that we provide affordable, equitable access to education for all.

 - Average student loan debt borrower for the Class of 2017 came in at $28,288, which is up from the Class of 2016's $27,975